-If your student is considering an internship or study abroad experience in the next year or two, summer is a good time to do research.
+If they're considering study abroad in the next year or two, summer is a good time to do research.
 What are the options?
 What is the process?
 Can they take a language class right now?

 Discuss finances and your family's values around money.
 Does your student have a budget and plan for after college?
-If not, find some time this summer to discuss ways of keeping track of spending and long term goals.
+If not, make time this summer to discuss ways of keeping track of spending and long term goals.

 Students who use the summer wisely don't view college as a nine-month experience followed by three months of “down time.”
 A break is important — but when they stay engaged they're primed to take their sophomore experience to a higher level.

 Get stories and expert advice on all things related to college and parenting.